Andrew Porter (baseball)

-Andrew Porter (March 7, 1910 – July 1, 2010) was an American Negro league baseball and Minor League Baseball pitcher.
-Listed at 6 ft 4 in, 190 lb, Porter batted and threw right handed.
+Andrew Porter (March 7, 1910 – July 1, 2010) was an American pitcher in Negro league baseball and Minor League Baseball.
+Listed at 6 ft 4 in, 190 lb, Porter batted and threw right-handed.

 He was born in Little Rock, Arkansas.
-Colloquially known as 'Andy Pullman', because he worked as hard as a Pullman porter, he was noted for his overpowering fastball and a hard-to-hit slider.
+Colloquially known as 'Andy Pullman' because he worked as hard as a Pullman porter, he was noted for his overpowering fastball and a hard-to-hit slider.

 Porter joined the Negro Baseball leagues in 1932 and retired in 1954 after a 22-year career, playing for several teams all over the country and even outside its borders, in Canada Cuba, Mexico and Venezuela.